EI-CoreBioinformatics/CoassemblyPipeline/README.md

 **THIS PIPELINE DOES NOT TRIM READS.
 IT EXPECTS THE INPUT READS TO HAVE ALREADY BEEN ADAPTER TRIMMED**

 The input to this pipeline is a comma separated file.
-The first line specifies the name of the coassembly, the following lines contain 4 comma separated values to specify the gDNA and cDNA librarys:
+The first line specifies the name of the coassembly, the following lines contain 4 comma separated values to specify the gDNA and cDNA libraries:

 - sample name
 - library type (gDNA or cDNA)